ab490/Data-Cleaning/README.md

 • pedi (Diabetes pedigree function) : Diabetes pedigree function.\
 • Age (Age) : Age of patients (years).\
 • Class (Outcome) : Class variable (0 or 1).
 0 indicates not presence of diabetics and 1 indicates presence of diabetics.
 268 patients out of 768 are 1, the others are 0.

+I have written a python program (with pandas) to do the following:

+1. Plot a graph of the attribute names with the number of missing values in them.

+2.
+a.
+Delete the tuples having equal to or more than one third of attributes with missing values.
+Print the total number of tuples deleted and also print the row numbers of the deleted tuples.
+b.
+Drop the tuples having missing value in the target (class) attribute.
+Print the total number of tuples deleted and also print the row numbers of the deleted tuples.

+3. After step 2, count and print the number of missing values in each attributes.
+Also find and print the total number of missing values in the file (after the deletion of tuples).

+4. Experiments on filling missing values:

+a.
+Replace the missing values by mean of their respective attribute.
+i.
+Compute the mean, median, mode and standard deviation for each attributes and compare the same with that of the original file. ii.
+Calculate the root mean square error (RMSE) between the original and replaced values for each attribute.
+Plot these RMSE with respect to the attributes.

+b.
+Replace the missing values in each attribute using linear interpolation technique.
+i.
+Compute the mean, median, mode and standard deviation for each attributes and compare with that of the original file. ii.
+Calculate the root mean square error (RMSE) between the original and replaced values for each attributes.
+Plot these RMSE with respect to the attributes.

+5. Outlier detection:
+i.
+After replacing the missing values by interpolation method, find the outliers in the attributes “Age” and “BMI”. ii.
+Replace these outliers by the median of the attribute.
+Plot the boxplot again and observe the difference with that of the boxplot in 5.i.